benknoble/loner/README.md

 and as a useful tool for developers (especially those working on language and compiler design).

+The CLI drivers have the same interface: they read from standard in, or from a file if passed one as a parameter.
+They output to standard out a formatted grammar, suitable for machine consumption, or an error message if the input is not EBNF-formatted (see below).
+The exit status reflects the success state (0: success, 1: not ebnf, 2: invalid arguments).
+Given the `-h` flags gives a help message.
+Given the `-q` suppresses output.

 ## Getting Started

+You can find pre-built executables in the Releases section.

-Run the two tools on some [examples](./examples)!
+Run the tools on some [examples](./examples)!

 ## EBNF File Format

-See the docs for the Parser.
+See the docs for the EbnfParser.
 In brief:

 From [Matt Might's specification](http://matt.might.net/articles/grammars-bnf-ebnf/)